atrithakar/project_cul/readme.md

 - Installs all the required modules by the current installing module automatically.
 - Users can search for a module even if they know only a part of its name.
 - Automatically logs warnings and errors in a .cul folder inside the project folder for ease of access.
+- Modules can be downloaded from various registries hosted and maintained by independent individuals or organizations.

 ---